Iridescent-CM/curiosity-machine/surveys/README.md

 `objects_ids` with `python manage.py surveymonkey webhooks --patch '{"object_ids":[...]}'`.
 Don't forget to include any old survey ids that are still relevant, while adding your new id as well.

+### Configuring a redirect

+On the Web Link Collector, modify the Survey End Page.
+Choose the custom end page option, and set it to something like `https://www.curiositymachine.org/surveys/123/completed/`, if for example your survey ID was 123.

+You can set `SURVEY_123_REDIRECT=<app:view_name>` to specify where to redirect, or otherwise the user will be redirect to their dashboard upon returning to CM after completing their survey this way.

+### Running code on survey completion

+When CM is notified of the completion of a survey, it will attempt to load `surveys.Responder` from the app corresponding to the user's set role.
+See `surveys/updating.py` and `families/surveys.py` for details and an example of taking an action upon survey completion.

 ## Dev bypass